 Setting up FastrPI#

 Before FastrPI can be used, some things need to be set up.
-In this document these steps are described.
+To do so run .. codeblock:

 Git#